Are moisture-wicking fabrics all they are hyped up to be? Three average athletes and one outdoor worker take the test.

 - Newer moisture wicking fabrics (such as those made by Nike, Badger Sports, Augusta, Gildan and other top brands) also offer proprietary natural antibacterial protection to help inhibit fabric odor.

 - First generation moisture wicking fabrics tend to hold sweat odors.
-(If you have older performance shirts that still smell after washing them, try adding a 1/2 cup vinegar inside the washing machine and washing them again).
+(If you have older performance shirts that still smell after washing them, try adding a 1/2 cup vinegar inside the washing machine and washing them again.
+Still foul?
+Wash again with a cup of baking soda added to the load and hang them outside to dry.)

 So, do moisture wicking fabrics work for everyday people?
 We asked a weekend bike-rider (Kurt), a daily outdoor runner (Tiff), an indoor cardio kickboxer (Toni), and a landscape designer (Ben) to do their thing in 100-percent cotton on one day and in a polyester-performance blend the next day.
 Here’s what they found: